Link Search Menu Expand Document

 Three-Tier Redundant Core

 When high volumes of wireless endpoints are connected to a gateway cluster, deploy a services aggregation block off the core to isolate the unique demands of bridging wireless to wired traffic.
-This offloads layer 2 connections from core switches allowing a layer-3-only standalone core, increasing resiliency at the most critical point in the network.
+This offloads Layer 2 connections from core switches allowing a Layer-3-only standalone core, increasing resiliency at the most critical point in the network.
 The figure below illustrates this design.

 Three-Tier Standalone Core